newrelic/aws-log-ingestion/Developer.md

 # Publishing a new version

-To publish a new version [create a release](https://github.com/newrelic/aws-log-ingestion/releases/new) and specify a tag that matches the `SematicVersion` that appears in the `template.yml` but prefixed with a `v`.
+To publish a new version [create a release](https://github.com/newrelic/aws-log-ingestion/releases/new) and specify a tag that matches the `SemanticVersion` that appears in the `template.yml` but prefixed with a `v`.
 For example, if the `SemanticVersion` is `1.2.3` then your release tag should be `v1.2.3`.